rajiviisc/Video-Discomfort/readme.txt

 IISc Video Discomfort Dataset

 This dataset consists of:
-1. Blender files containing the mapped camera trajectories that were rendered to generate the final videos
+1. Videos that can be generated using Blender files containing the mapped camera trajectories
 2. Discomfort scores provided by subjects after watching the videos

 References

 If you use our dataset or code, please cite our paper:

 @inproceedings{vdvr,
   title={Prediction of Discomfort due to Egomotion in Immersive Videos for Virtual Reality}, author={Balasubramanian, Suprith and Soundararajan, Rajiv},